FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

     actionbar Hello // send action bar message to player game actionbar Hello // Sends an action bar message to all players participating in the game all actionbar Hello // Sends an action bar message to all players participating in the server

+### BossBar

+    <game or player> create bossbar ( testBossBar | WHITE ) //Create a bossbar in any color
+    <game or player> open bossbar ( testBossBar ) //Open bossbar to the player
+    <game or player> close bossbar ( testBossBar ) //Closes the player's bossbar
+    <game or player> remove bossbar ( testBossBar ) //Remove bossbar
+    <game or player> set size bossbar ( testBossBar | 1 ) //Set the process bar of the boss bar to a number from 0 to 1
+    <game or player> set type bossbar ( testBossBar | SOLID )
+    <game or player> set color bossbar ( testBossBar | WHITE ) //Set the color of the bossbar
+    <game or player> exists bossbar ( testBossBar ) // Prints whether the boss bar exists
+    // Available colors: PINK, BLUE, RED, GREEN, YELLOW, PURPLE, WHITE
+    // Possible styles: SOLID, 6, 10, 12, 20 or not

 ###